aoustry/Bilevel-programs-with-QP-as-LL/README.md

-# Bilevel-programs-with-QP-as-LL
+# Semi-infinite programs with QP as lower-level problem

 Implementation of the algorithms presented in:

 M. Cerulli(1), A. Oustry(1,2), C. D'Ambrosio(1), L. Liberti(1).
-Solving a class of bilevel programs with quadratic lower level, Submitted, 2021.
+Convergent algorithms for a class of convex semi-infinite programs, Submitted, 2021.

 # Affiliations
 (1) LIX CNRS, Ecole polytechnique, Institute Polytechnique de Paris, 91120 Palaiseau, France